Code-the-Dream-School/dd-prac-team1-front/README.md

 # Olivier Meal Planning App

-Olivier is an AI-powered meal planning and shopping list application designed for women who are juggling professional lives, family responsibilities, and a commitment to a healthy lifestyle.
+Olivier is an AI-powered meal planning and grocery shopping application designed for women who are juggling professional lives, family responsibilities, and a commitment to a healthy lifestyle.
 Simplifying meal planning, recipe management, and grocery shopping with intuitive features and AI technology, Olivier empowers users to craft a balanced and enjoyable diet.

 ## Table of Contents